Monthly and Weekend Events for Kids and Families:

 Notes

-Butter: When it comes to Cake Mix Cookies, salted or unsalted butter can be used, as the cake mix will have a little salt in it.
-However, I’ve found that salted butter will result in superior flavor.
+Butter: Salted or unsalted butter can be used, as the cake mix already has some salt in it.
+Personally, I've noticed that salted butter results in a better flavor.

 Your second block of text...